-- 25. The Trust has argued that the individual concerned has not given consent for the agreements to be made public.
-As part of the review process, the Trust contacted the individual and asked if the information could be disclosed.
-The individual confirmed the information should not be released. - 26.
+- 27. The Trust has argued that the individual concerned has not given consent for the full unredacted agreement to be made public.
+As part of the review process, the Trust contacted the solicitor of the individual and asked if the information could be disclosed.
+The individual confirmed the information should not be released. - 28.
 The basis of a compromise agreement is that it remains an essentially private and confidential matter between employer and employee.
 There is an emphasis on confidentiality implicit in most such agreements.
-The individual concerned therefore can reasonably expect that essentially private information concerning their departure from the Trust would remain confidential. - 27.
-The Trust considers that it has a duty to respect its employees' reasonable and express expectations of privacy and the Commissioner considers the lack of consent to be an important factor.
-The individual concerned would have a reasonable expectation that their identity would remain confidential.
+The individual concerned therefore can reasonably expect that essentially private information concerning their departure from the Trust would remain confidential.

+- 29. The Trust considers that it has a duty to respect its employees' reasonable and express expectations of privacy and the Commissioner considers the lack of consent to be an important factor.
+The individual concerned would have a reasonable expectation that their identity would remain confidential. - 30.
+The redacted version does not allow for identification and could apply to anyone.
+The Trust has argued that NHS compromise agreements are subject to legal wording and wherever this is standardised, the content could be disclosed.